glebalshanskii/bytenet_tensorflow/README.md

 * Residual Block (Fig 3 left)
 * Regular Batch Normalization
 * Reduction Summing of Nodes (Not in paper but useful for attention in decoder)
+* Option to just use dilations in network
+* Option to use wavenet's dilation architecture (proven useful for language models)
 * Use different filter widths for convolutional dilations

-###Need To Implement
+###Need To Implement -- Contributions Welcome

 * Target Network
-* Masking Causal Convolutions
-* Framework for Training and Decoding
+* Framework for Training and Decoding (probably pull code from tensorflow's seq2seq)
 * Sub Batch Normalization

 ##Structure